wks/homepage-source/blog/_drafts/2023-02-20-ruby-immix.md

 reference counting.

 <small>*(Actually, what the GC needs is just a way to **visit** all the
 reference fields of any given object.
-A more clever API design would be letting the C extension pass the **offsets** or **addresses** of the reference fields to the GC so that it can read or update those fields, regardless of whether it is using mark-sweep, mark-compact or any other GC algorithms.
+Instead of having separate marking and updating functions, a more clever API design would be letting the C extension pass the **offsets** or **addresses** of the reference fields to the GC so that it can read or update those fields, regardless of whether it is using mark-sweep, mark-compact or any other GC algorithms.
 We will come to this